Key Info

 Notwithstanding the above, an applicant must have a minimum of an F6 in Mathematics, an O6/H7 in English, and an O6/H7 in another recognized language.
 Applicants must also have a Grade O6 (Ordinary Level)/H7 (Higher Level) or better in French.

-Applicants must also hold a grade O6/H7 in Leaving Certificate French (or equivalent).
+Applicants must also hold a grade O6/H7 in Leaving Certificate French (or equivalent) however, a grade of H3 or above in French is recommended.

 Additional considerations